Meet our team

 In addition to her work at AccessibilityOz, Sam writes and copyedits on a freelance basis, and pet sits professionally.
 She is passionate about media accessibility, having grown up with a moderately deaf father, and is excited to have a part in making that a reality.

-Rafal then went to work for IVONA Software, the manufacturer of IVONA voices.
+Rafal has also worked for IVONA Software, the manufacturer of IVONA voices.
 At IVONA Rafal was responsible for accessibility of the company’s products, site and documentation.
 When IVONA became an Amazon company he was involved in projects such as Kindle Fire and Amazon Echo.

-Rafal is an author of many articles on technology for blind users published in Polish magazines.
-He participates in conferences, delivers speeches, runs workshops, but first of all tests and provides consultancy.
+Rafal is also an author of many articles on technology for blind users published in Polish magazines.
+He participates in conferences, delivers speeches and runs workshops.

 Bess is a Bookkeeper and is now also working as a website tester.
 She has more than 20 years of financial support experience, spending 10 years in London working for global investment banks and then more recently in corporate accounting roles, funds management and as a financial application support analyst in Auckland, New Zealand.